humenda/GladTeX/README.md

-About the rewritten (new) version:
+About the rewritten (current) version:

 -   (c) 2015-2016 Sebastian Humenda
     -   credits go to Martin G. Gulbrandsen who had the idea in the first place